llabor/Biblio/PatronesDiseño/mvc-pattern.md

 * **Controller** - Controller acts on both model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps view and model separate.

 ## Implementation
-We are going to create a Student object acting as a model.StudentView will be a view class which can print student details on console and StudentController is the controller class responsible to store data in Student object and update view StudentView accordingly.
+Let's create a Student object acting as a model.StudentView will be a view class which can print student details on console and StudentController is the controller class responsible to store data in Student object and update view StudentView accordingly.

 MVCPatternDemo, our demo class, will use StudentController to demonstrate use of MVC pattern.